mikanikos/Fork-Accountability/docs/3-accountability-algorithm.md

 ## Accountability algorithm

 ### Pre-processing phase
 During this phase, we analyze all the height vote sets received.
 For each height vote set, we analyze all the received vote sets.
 For every message m in the received vote set, we check if the message is present in the sent vote set of the sender of m.
-If it's not present, we add it.
+If it is not present, we add it.

 ### Fault-detection phase
 During this phase we analyze each height vote set after the pre-processing phase and we determine whether the process is faulty or not.